johnwhumphreys/spring-boot-mvc-website-service/README.md

 # spring-boot-mvc-website-service
 This is an example of how to use Spring Boot Actuator to create a spring-mvc website that runs as a linux service out of an uber-jar.

 The uber-jar actually has the init.d management script embedded into the front of it which means you don't need anything to install your service besides the JAR itself!
-No web-server or web configuration is required unless you desire to make things configurable per environment with external properties files.
+No web-server or external configuration is required at all unless you desire to make things configurable per environment with external properties files.

-This example does the following:
+<b style="color: #336699;">This example does the following:</b>
 <ul>
     <li>Sets up the Maven POM file:
         <ul>